Back to The Triumph

 The saints preserve this breadth even in the darkest times.
 They pray for the conversion of enemies, long for the salvation of souls, and refuse to treat fidelity as a private possession.
 Catholic triumph is expansive because Catholic is expansive.

-Missionary ages often began from materially small bases: monasteries, persecuted communities, hidden priests, and poor households.
+Missionary ages often began from materially small bases: monasteries, persecuted communities, hidden priests, poor households, and obscure apostolates.
 The bore fruit not by admiring itself, but by keeping the whole Faith alive for others.

 The faithful should therefore: